dlang-community/awesome-d/README.md

 * [todod](https://github.com/BlackEdder/todod) - Todod is a command line based todo list manager.
 It also has support for shell interaction based on [linenoise](https://github.com/antirez/linenoise).
 * [d-colorize](http://code.dlang.org/packages/colorize) - A port of the ruby library [colorize](https://github.com/fazibear/colorize).
 It add some methods to set color, background color and text effect on console easier using ANSI escape sequences.
 * [terminal.d](https://github.com/adamdruppe/arsd/blob/master/terminal.d) - Part of Adam Ruppe's [arsd](https://github.com/adamdruppe/arsd) library supporting cursor and color manipulation on the console.
+* [Argon](https://github.com/markuslaker/Argon) -  A processor for command-line arguments, an alternative to Getopt, written in D.

 ## GUI Libs